 For me, the main introduction to Belsebuub’s Searching Within course was his book The Peace of the Spirit Within.
 A few of the catchphrases on the cover caught my attention when I first glanced at it, such as: “Look for the peace of the spirit within you – that which is permanent… That which is permanent is the consciousness.”

 I read through it but noted how Belsebuub made it clear that change would only occur through practice and personal experience, so I knew I needed to actually do the things I was reading to make any progress.
 However, the way Belsebuub wrote was so easy to understand and relate to that I already felt I learned a lot just by reading.
-In particular, I learned a lot about how it was actually possible to make lasting positive changes to how you were and to profoundly connect with the divine within.
+In particular, I learned a lot about how it was actually possible to make lasting positive changes to how you were and to profoundly connect with the spiritual within.

 Reading about the consciousness and its spiritual aspects reminded me of several points earlier in my life such as being in nature and spontaneously becoming completely clear internally.
 For example, I have memories of walking by the creek near my family home and just stopping all of a sudden when I felt somehow truly “myself.”
-It was as if the consciousness at that point had become strong and overridden the train of thoughts I had been going along with automatically up until then.
+It was as if my consciousness at that point had become strong and overridden the train of thoughts I had been going along with automatically up until then.
 At the time, I had no idea what this feeling was, but it certainly felt good.
 Of course, it didn’t last very long as I began to go back to daydreaming as usual.

 After reading through The Peace of the Spirit Within I set a day to begin to practice the basics of what Belsebuub was explaining.
 To begin with, this meant being aware in the present moment.
 I brought my attention to my five senses to really “be” where I was – in this case it was in my room after waking from sleep.
 As I got up and got prepared for the day I tried to be as aware as possible, observing not only what I was doing but seeing the thoughts and emotions come and go, not feeding into them or getting sidetracked.
 I kept with it the whole day getting odd jobs done around the house and whatever else I had to do.
 By the end of the day I was amazed at how much I had gotten done by not giving into laziness, but beyond this I felt very good at just being aware and seeing things in a completely new way.
 Life seemed to take on a pleasant new dimension.